hzsolt21/hzsolt21.github.io/_drafts/EternalRed.markdown

 <br>
 ![fail](/img/EternalRed/fail.png)
 <br>
-Investigating the error and the already created bind shell a few things must be done.
-First the smb will try to search for a function named samba_init_module.
+Investigating the error and the already created bind shell a few things must be done in order to make this work.
+First the SMB will try to search for a function named samba_init_module.
 This is where the execution will start.
-In case this function do not appear in the code, then the same error will happen as in the picture.
-In the bindshell we can also see a detachFromParent() function.
-These should be implemented as well to make sure that the exploit will not hang and the connection can be received.
+In case this function does not appear in the code, then the same error will occur as shown in the picture.
+In the bindshell payload we can also see a detachFromParent() function.
+These should be implemented as well to make sure that the exploit will not hang and the connection can be received without fail. <br>
 We only have one thing to add.
-That is the IP and the Port that we want to connect back.
+That is the IP and the Port that we want to connect back to.
 Here I checked my IP with ifconfig and added that as listening host and 4445 as listening port
 The final reverse shell code:
 <br>
 ```